-If you ask most people in New Zealand about the Wairere boulders they will look at you with a confused face and tell you about the Moeraki Boulders north of Dunedin.
-Sarah and I visited these earlier this year and wrote about that visit in this blog.
-This time however we are in the Hokianga at the top of the North Island on a mission to visit some of the historic places looked after by Landmarks Whenua Tohunga.
-So far we have visited the Dargaville museum and Clendon House with the next blog all about our upcoming visit to the Mangungu Mission.
+If you ask most people in New Zealand about the Wairere boulders, they will look at you with a confused face and tell you about the Moeraki Boulders north of Dunedin.
+Sarah and I visited there earlier this year and wrote about that visit in this blog.
+This time however we are in the Hokianga at the top of the North Island.
+On a mission to visit some of the historic places looked after by Landmarks Whenua Tohunga.
+So far, we have visited the Dargaville museum and Clendon House with the next blog all about our upcoming visit to the Mangungu Mission.

 The Australians who were staying here in the rental motorhome had asked in Kerikeri about the boulders to be told about the ones in Dunedin.
-They had heard about the place from some friends in Australia, in the end they also found the place on Google.
+They had heard about the place from some friends in Australia, in the end, they also found the location on Google.

-The road into Wairere was a little narrow in places and the last 10 kms where metal road but it was well graded and reasonably rut free.
-There where signs talking about logging trucks but we never encountered any.
-Along the way there are a number of signs telling you how far till the boulders so you wont get lost, there’s nowhere to turn off anyway.
+The road into Wairere was a little narrow in places and the last 10 km where metal road but it was well graded and reasonably rut free.
+Signs were talking about logging trucks, but we never encountered any.
+Along the way, several signs are telling you how far till the boulders, so you won’t get lost, there’s nowhere to turn off anyway.

-Paula and Graham who only took over this place in December 2017 have already done a huge amount of work making this place more attractive to motorhomers with an expanded upper carpark area (where we spent the night) and adding a whole new area in the lower field especially for motorhomes.
+Paula and Graham, who only took over this place in December 2017 have already done a tremendous amount of work making this place more attractive.
+Especially to motorhomers with an expanded upper carpark area (where we spent the night) and adding a whole new space in the lower field, especially for motorhomes.

 The lower area has hard fill parking bays and looked very attractive as a place to stay with one exception.
-There is a very steep hill leading down to this area and whilst I knew we would have no problem going down I was almost certain that we would not have got back up again.
-That is one of the problems with these large front drive vans.
+There is a very steep hill leading down to this area, and while I knew we would have no problem going down, I was almost sure that we would not have got back up again.
+That is one of the issues with these sizeable front-drive vans.
 Thankfully there was tons of space in the upper carpark area.

-The place is really well set up with Paula and Graham running a Cafe that serves great coffee and scrumptious cakes and scones.
+The place is really well set up with Paula and Graham running a Cafe that serves excellent coffee and scrumptious cakes and scones.
 It’s open full time in summer and at the weekends over winter.
-The couple are also really busy as running the farm.
-As an added bonus for those staying onsite there are also toilets.
+The couple is also really busy as running the farm.
+As an added bonus for those staying on-site, there are also toilets.

 There are also chickens of almost every variety you can imagine as well as a magnificent vegetable garden.

-We arrived fairly late in the afternoon after our visit to Clendon House and decided that we would undertake the short Boulder Loop before the sun set that day and then if it was a nice day the following day we could do one of the two longer walks before visiting Mangungu Mission.
+We arrived relatively late in the afternoon after we visited Clendon House.
+We decided that we would undertake the short Boulder Loop before the sunset that day and then if it was a beautiful day the following day we could do one of the two longer walks before visiting Mangungu Mission.

-Inside the shed at the entrance the walls are covered with information about the boulders, how they where formed, what they are made of, how they are shaped by erosion etc. It also covers how the walks and bridges where constructed in the early 2000’s.
+Inside the shed, at the entrance, the walls are covered with information about the boulders, how they were formed, what they are made of, how they are shaped by erosion etc. It also includes how the walks and bridges where constructed in the early 2000s.

-I don’t know what it is with us and walks but stairs just seem to magically appear whenever we head out on a track, you can just about guarantee they will be there somewhere!
-In summer there is as the sign says a swimming hole but on the day of our visit it was rather too cold for that sort of madness.
+I don’t know what it is with us and walks, but stairs just seem to magically appear whenever we head out on a track, you can just about guarantee they will be there somewhere!
+In summer there is as the sign says a swimming hole, but on the day of our visit, it was slightly too cold for that sort of madness.
 One could imagine though on a hot summers day how refreshing it would be cooling down in the river.

-The times on the signs are rather on the generous side or perhaps we just walk to quickly but around 40 minutes after leaving we arrived back at the start of the track ready to settle down for the night.
+The times on the signs are slightly on the generous side, or perhaps we just walk too quickly but around 40 minutes after leaving we arrived back at the start of the track ready to settle down for the night.

-The walk through the bush up to the stile was uneventful but as we got into the farmland the track followed the fence line up the hill.
-As cattle had recently been in the paddock after weeks of heavy rain the track was just a bog with mud everywhere.
-We tried sticking as close as we could to the fence to try and stay on semi firm parts of the ground but that didn’t always work.
+The walk through the bush up to the stile was uneventful, but as we got into the farmland, the track followed the fence line up the hill.
+As cattle had recently been in the paddock after weeks of heavy rain, the trail was just a bog with mud everywhere.
+We tried sticking as close as we could to the fence to try and stay on semi-firm parts of the ground, but that didn’t always work.

-After much huffing and puffing well at least on my part we made it to Magic Rock which is so much bigger when you are actually standing there compared to even just a few metres below the summit.
+After much huffing and puffing well at least on my part we made it to Magic Rock which is so much more significant when you are actually standing there compared to even just a few metres below the summit.

-Staying at Wairere Boulders was a real and unexpected surprise that we hadn’t planned but having done it, it rates up with the best places we have stayed and is one that you should consider when you are in the Hokianga.
+Staying at Wairere Boulders was a real and unexpected surprise that we hadn’t planned but having done it, it rates up with the best places we have visited and is one that you should consider when you are in the Hokianga.
 You can check out their website here.
-Go ahead have an adventure.
+Go ahead, have an adventure.